 Statutory Assessment at the end of Key stage 1 and 2 – Year 2 and Year 6.

-From September 2015 Year 2 and Year 6 children will be assessed against the new end of Key Stage performance descriptors for the 2014 National Curriculum which will be published in the autumn of 2015.
+Year 2 and Year 6 children will be assessed against the new end of Key Stage performance descriptors for the 2014 National Curriculum which will be published in the autumn of 2015.
 Children in year 2 and year 6 will continue to sit National Standardised Assessment Tests (SATS) in English and Maths.
 In year 2 the test papers/tasks will be used to inform teacher assessment.
 Year 6 pupils’ tests are externally marked.
 Writing for both year 2 and year 6 will continue to be teacher assessed.
 Teacher assessment is moderated against other schools within the Local Authority to ensure accuracy against national benchmarked criteria.

 These assessments are national requirements and while giving very useful information about progress and achievement we recognise they offer a ‘snapshot’ of attainment and reflect one aspect of a child’s education and learning.